Sommer Ray Flaunts Washboard Abs & Ample Cleavage In Tiny Crop Top

 “People always comment that I have ‘daddy issues’ but my dad was my trainer when I was onstage in front of thousands of people in a bikini,” said Sommer.
 “Actually my mom and dad are my biggest supporters. ”

-To see more of Sommer, be sure to check out her Instagram account.
+To see more of Sommer, check out her Instagram page.